levinine/spring-native-aws-lambda/README.md

 ### Cons:
-- Spring cloud function documentation is not always up to date.
+- Spring cloud function documentation and examples are not always up to date.
 It seems the Cloud function is not fully supported by Spring native
+- Build takes quite long
 - There is no cross-platform compiling possibility
-- Build takes quite long
 - Inability to integrate this example with the API Gateway.
-The payload of the request is stored in the 'body' section of the request sent to the lambda from Gateway.
+The payload of the request is stored in the 'body' section of the request sent to the lambda from Gateway and is somehow inaccessible to the Functions.
+It seems there is a bug in Spring cloud Functions when running on native.
 Usage of APIGatewayV2HTTPEvent and APIGatewayProxyRequestEvent did not do the trick.
+- Inability to properly debug a native app